 - The Preface of a doctoral thesis must also include a statement clearly indicating those elements of the thesis that are considered original scholarship and distinct contributions to knowledge.

-7. A comprehensive review of the relevant literature, according to disciplinary norms
+7. A comprehensive review of the relevant literature

 8. A final conclusion and summary

 Normally, a Master’s thesis does not exceed 100 pages in length.
-Graduate and Postdoctoral Studies considers 150 pages to be the maximum (including title page, abstracts, table of contents, contribution of authors/preface, acknowledgements, bibliography/reference list, and appendices).
+GPS considers 150 pages to be the maximum (including title page, abstracts, table of contents, contribution of authors/preface, acknowledgements, bibliography/reference list, and appendices).

 A Doctoral thesis must be as succinct as is consistent with the sound scholarly exposition of the subject under investigation and disciplinary norms.
 There is no page limit, but unnecessarily long theses are viewed negatively since one of the norms of academic scholarship is concision.